2020 opening date to-be-determined; Lightcatcher building

 Many recent acquisitions and promised gifts expand existing holdings of significant works by artists of the Pacific Northwest including works by John Cole, Wendell Brazeau, Susan Bennerstrom, Clayton James, Mark Tobey, and more.
 Other acquisitions are tied to important solo exhibitions hosted by the Museum that delve deep into an artist’s practice and career, such as Ed Bereal, John Cole, John Grade, and Lesley Dill.
 Several works present the Museum’s goals to extend into new areas of collecting, including a focus on previously under-represented artists, reflecting the expanding conversations and interests of today’s audiences.

-Featured image: Fay Jones; Land of the Lotus Eaters, 1993; etching (color aquatint, sugar lift, soap ground, Xerox transfer, and spit bite).
+Featured image: Fay Jones; Lotus-Eaters, 1993; Aquatint; 31.5 x 43 in.
 Gift of the Washington Art Consortium through gift of Safeco Insurance, a member of the Liberty Mutual Group.